orbyone/Sensible.PredictionIO.NET/README.md

 Sensible.PredictionIO.NET
 =========================
 Sensible.PredictionIO.NET is an open source C# wrapper for the [PredictionIO].
 If you are not already familiar with PredictionIO, it is an "open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery".
-It is an amazing machine learning software which stands on the shoulders of giants such as Apache Mahout and MongoDB, and allows you to add features to your application such as:
+It is an amazing machine learning software which stands on the shoulders of giants such as Apache Hadoop and Elasticsearch, and allows you to add features to your application such as:

 * predict user behaviors
 * offer personalized video, news, deals, ads and job openings